ultraseedbox/USB-Docs/Tutorials and Guides/rclone/Rclone VFS and MergerFS Setup.md

 ## Installing MergerFS

 * Run this command to your terminal.
 This should automatically install MergerFS to your slot.
+  * Select 1 or 2 when prompted.
+We recommend selecting `2` when prompted by the installer.

 ```sh
 curl https://raw.githubusercontent.com/ultraseedbox/UltraSeedbox-Scripts/master/MergerFS-Rclone/Installer%20Scripts/mergerfs-install.sh | bash